markcastle/signalsharp/README.md

 # SignalSharp 🔐

-SignalSharp is a minimal viable implementation of the Signal protocol in C#.
-It provides end-to-end encryption capabilities while adhering to SOLID principles and maintaining high test coverage.
+SignalSharp is a C# implementation of the Signal Protocol, providing end-to-end encryption for secure messaging applications.
+It enables developers to add robust encryption capabilities to their applications, ensuring messages remain private and secure even if intercepted.

+The library implements the same cryptographic protocols used by Signal, WhatsApp, and other secure messaging applications, including:
+- X3DH for secure key exchange
+- Double Ratchet for message encryption with perfect forward secrecy
+- Secure key storage and management
+- Protection against message replay and man-in-the-middle attacks

+SignalSharp is designed to be easy to integrate into existing applications while maintaining the highest security standards.
+It's perfect for applications that need to ensure message privacy, such as:
+- Secure chat applications
+- Private messaging systems
+- Encrypted data transfer
+- Secure IoT communication
+- Enterprise secure messaging

 ## ✨ Features